usefulsensors/ai_in_a_box/README.md

 <img src="images/lan_usbc_keyboard.jpg" alt="lan_usbc" width="200"/>

 Optional USB-C keyboard for caption mode transcription in English.
+This USB-C connector does not support powering AI in a Box.

 More details on external device support are [here](#support-for-external-devices).